 Jodi Ford, Ph.D., R.N. is an Assistant Professor at The Ohio State University College of Nursing.
 Her research focuses on population health, specifically the mechanisms through which contextual disadvantage contributes to health and health disparities among adolescents and young adults in the U.S. and globally.
 Dr. Ford teaches courses on the social determinants of health and quantitative and qualitative research methodologies.

 Cheryl Giscombé, PhD, RN, PMHNP-BC is an assistant professor at the University of North Carolina at Chapel Hill School of Nursing.
 Her research focuses on how the social and cultural context of African American women’s lives influences stress-related obesity and diabetes risk.
 Dr. Giscombé previously developed a conceptual framework called Superwoman Schema (SWS), which suggests that obligations to present an image of strength, to suppress emotions, and to prioritize caregiving over self-care may influence health disparities in African American women.

 Wayne State University

 While working as a Nurse Practitioner caring for individuals with dementia, LuAnn Etcher, PhD, GNP observed the negative impact that temporally patterned behaviors can have on the quality of life of those with dementia and their caregivers.
 As a result of this experience, Dr. Etcher became interested in finding ways to specifically detect and manage circadian based systems associated with Dementia.
-Dr. Etcher teaches graduate and doctoral level students an assistant professor at Wayne State University School of Nursing.
+Dr. Etcher teaches graduate and doctoral level students an assistant professor at Yale University School of Nursing.

 University of California, Los Angeles